apache/openserverless-site/content/en/docs/installation/download/_index.md

 procedures of your operating system.

-In all the operating systems with a graphical user interface, you can just double click on the installer to install Nuvolaris.
+In all the operating systems with a graphical user interface, you can just double click on the installer to install OpenServerless.

 beta version is currently unsigned.
 Check [here for install on Mac](https://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac).

-Once installed, in the first run `nuv` will tell to update the tasks
+Once installed, in the first run `ops` will tell to update the tasks
 executing:

-`nuv -update`
+`ops -update`

-This command updates the Nuvolaris "tasks" (its internal logic) to the latest version.
+This command updates the OpenServerless "tasks" (its internal logic) to the latest version.
 This command should be also executed frequently, as the tasks are continuously evolving and expanding.

-`nuv` will suggest when to update them (at least once a day).
+`ops` will suggest when to update them (at least once a day).

-You normally just need to update the tasks but sometimes you also need to update `nuv` itself.
+You normally just need to update the tasks but sometimes you also need to update `ops` itself.
 The system will detect when it is the case and tell you what to do.